gramener/uifactory/README.md

 ## Lodash templates are supported

-For better control, you can use [lodash templates](https://lodash.com/docs/#template):
+For better control, you can use [Lodash templates](https://lodash.com/docs/#template) like this:

 ```html
 <template component="repeat-template" value="30">